$\textit{Revelio}$: Interpreting and leveraging semantic information in diffusion models: Experiments

-\\ \textbf{Different diffusion architectures:} We also study how semantic information representation varies with the choice of diffusion architecture.
-To this end, we compare features from U-Net based diffusion model against transformer-based model.
-Specifically, we extract features from different encoder blocks of DiT~\cite{dit} and interpret them via both k-SAE and \textbf{Diff-C}.
-From Table~\ref{tab:block}, we observe that the middle block of DiT (\texttt{block14}) yields the lowest {\sigmalabel} compared to earlier and later layers.
-This is qualitatively supported by Fig.~\ref{fig:dit}, where the \texttt{block14} features contain more class-specific information than other blocks.
-While with U-Net based features we saw images with spatially related photographic styles emerge (\eg, similar postures or photographic compositions as shown in Fig.~\ref{fig:qual_step25_oxfordpet_up1_up2} (a), (b)), we did not find similar patterns emerge from earlier or later layers of DiT.
-Though the selected DiT and U-Net based diffusion models have similar number of parameters (Table~\ref{tab:diffusion_model_test_accuracy}), transformer-based DiT may have less spatial inductive biases compared to the convolutional-based U-Net.
-Additional visualizations of DiT features in suppl. material.\\ \textbf{Inductive biases in diffusion models:} To more deeply understand the difference between DiT and {\sdone} in \textit{how} spatial information is internally encoded, we follow the approach from~\cite{plugandplay} and apply principle component analysis (PCA) on the diffusion features, and visualize the first three principal components of images from UnRel~\cite{UnRel} dataset.
-From Fig.~\ref{fig:pca_unrel_main}, it is evident that \texttt{bottleneck} features of {\sdone} captures very coarse spatial information, while \texttt{up\_ft1} captures very clear localized semantic information, even on images where common objects occur out of context.
+\textbf{Inductive biases in diffusion models:} To more deeply understand the difference between DiT and {\sdone} in \textit{how} spatial information is internally encoded, we follow the approach from~\cite{plugandplay} and apply principle component analysis (PCA) on the diffusion features, and visualize the first three principal components of images from UnRel~\cite{UnRel} dataset.
+From Fig.~\ref{fig:pca_unrel_main}, it is evident that \texttt{bottleneck} features of {\sdone} capture very coarse spatial information, while \texttt{up\_ft1} capture very clear localized semantic information, even on images where common objects occur out of context.
 As we go deeper into {\sdone}, layer \texttt{up\_ft2} tends to capture more low-level information (more visualizations in suppl. material).
 By contrast, DiT’s maps exhibit blended colors across all layers, indicating no clear spatially localized information.
 This property aligns with transformers' tendency to capture more global context by attending to the entire image, and supports k-SAE's interpretations in Fig.~\ref{fig:dit} that there is less spatially-rich information in DiT.